AditLuthra/makrx-ecosystem-unified/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser: [e.g. Chrome 118, Firefox 119]
 - Application: [e.g. MakrCave, Gateway Frontend]

+## Related Docs/Links

+Add links to relevant documentation, code, or previous issues if applicable.

+## Checklist
+- [ ] I have searched for duplicate or related issues
+- [ ] I have provided all necessary environment and reproduction details
+- [ ] I have included screenshots or logs if relevant

 ## Additional Context

 Add any other context about the problem here.